jboner/akka-crdt/README.md

 ### CvRDTs

 CvRDTs (Convergent Replicated Data Types) are _state-based_ and do not require a fully reliable broadcast since every instance keeps the full history and is therefore self-contained and fault-tolerant by design.
 The implementation is based on Akka Cluster's Publish Subscribe, which is very efficient, have high-throughput and low latency, but is not reliable.

 In the CvRDT implementation the change sets are batched up (using a configurable batching window - default is 10 ms) and replicated out to the rest of the cluster nodes in an eventually consistent fashion.
-The eventual consistent nature of the system means that there will be a slight delay in the consistency between the nodes, however, the system guarantees that you read your writes if you talk to a single cluster node.
+The eventual consistent nature of the system means that there will be a slight delay in the consistency between the nodes.
+Each batch is sent to all the nodes in the cluster and is then awaiting an ACK from each node.
+If no ACK is received then it will retry every T millis (configurable) indefinitely until either an ACK is received or the node is [removed from the cluster](http://doc.akka.io/docs/akka/snapshot/scala/cluster-usage.html#Leaving).

 ### CmRDTs